-One of EPCM’s major focus areas is modularization for hydrocarbon pipelines in Africa.
+One of EPCM’s major focus areas is modularization for African hydrocarbon pipelines.
 As a company, EPCM services the whole African continent.
 From the beautiful beaches of Cape Town in the South to the rocky outcrops and rift valley as far north as Djibouti.

 Being very experienced in delivering projects in Africa, EPCM also understands how to make our lives easier in these areas.
 One of the major ways this can be done is to understand modularization.
-Although it sometimes cost a little bit more from a CAPEX perspective to skid mount certain equipment, it saves all of this and more during the construction phase.
+Although it sometimes costs a little bit more from a CAPEX perspective to skid mount certain equipment, it saves all this and more during construction.

-EPCM is a company that started as an oil and gas business and has recently moved into other chemical and industrial process plants.
-EPCM’s core is built on years of cross country oil and gas pipelines and tank farms.
-It is thus very familiar with the concept of remote locations, construction environments that keep on changing and stranded infrastructure that needs to be supported.
+EPCM started as an oil and gas business and has recently expanded into other chemical and industrial process plants.
+Its core is built on years of cross-country oil and gas pipelines and tank farms.
+Thus, EPCM is very familiar with remote locations, changing construction environments, and stranded infrastructure that needs to be supported.

-When we look at modularization for hydrocarbon pipelines, EPCM developed 3 levels to define and understand the process better.
+When considering modularization for hydrocarbon pipelines, EPCM developed three levels to better define and understand the process.

-The first level of modularization is where the complete unit can be supplied in modular format – the unit is completely pre-fabricated in the workshop and delivered as a single unit to site.
+The first level of modularization is where the complete unit can be supplied in modular format—the unit is completely prefabricated in the workshop and delivered as a single unit to the site.
 From a modularization perspective, this is complete modularization.
-This, however, is not always possible as location and logistics play a major role.
+However, this is not always possible, as location and logistics play a major role.

-The second level of modularization is where skids are made up of a certain facility.
-The skids are then shipped to the site and the skids are assembled to create the final unit.
-Although this is not complete modularization, it also works very well and takes logistics and location into consideration.
+The second level of modularization involves skids made up of a certain facility.
+The skids are then shipped to the site and assembled to create the final unit.
+Although this is not complete modularization, it also works well and considers logistics and location.

 Level 3 of modularization is where no skids are manufactured.
-The equipment and materials are sent to site individually and then assembled on site.
-The level of modularization does, however, have certain OEM (original equipment manufacturers) components skid mounted and supplied to them from the OEM’s in this format.
+The equipment and materials are sent to the site individually and assembled on-site.
+The level of modularization does, however, have certain OEM (original equipment manufacturers) components skid mounted and supplied to them from the OEMs in this format.

 In this article, EPCM will discuss the major items that can be supplied in modular format for hydrocarbon pipelines.

 One of the major components of any hydrocarbon pipeline is the pump stations.
-These stations are responsible for moving the product from point A to point B. Although it sounds like a simple task, there’s a lot more to it.
-Depending on the length and diameter of the pipeline, there might be several pump stations that work together to move the liquid fuel through the pipeline.
-In most cases a pump station would consist of at least two large pumps, one would always be running and the other would be on standby.
+These stations move the product from point A to point B. Although it sounds like a simple task, there’s much more to it.
+Depending on the pipeline’s length and diameter, several pump stations might work together to move the liquid fuel through the pipeline.
+In most cases, a pump station would consist of at least two large pumps; one would always be running, and the other would be on standby.
 Where two pumps cannot meet the demand of the pipeline, it can be increased to 3 pumps, with two running and one on standby.
-For the pumps to have the correct inlet pressure called NPSH (Net Positive Suction Head), the pump station would either have small booster pumps feeding them or the static head of the tanks would be enough to provide the larger pumps with enough pressure.
-Another very important component of a pump station is to understand what drives the pumps.
-When the pump station has electricity available in the vicinity, it would be the cheapest option to connect to the existing power grid.
+For the pumps to have the correct inlet pressure called NPSH (Net Positive Suction Head), the pump station would either have small booster pumps feeding them, or the static head of the tanks would be enough to provide the larger pumps with enough pressure.
+Another important component of a pump station is understanding what drives the pumps.
+When the pump station has electricity nearby, it would be the cheapest option to connect to the existing power grid.
 This will then require large electric motors to be fitted to the pumps and connected to the power grid.
-Typical electric power needed for large pipeline pumps would be in the range of 1MW of power per pump.
-Even with electricity available, the pump station would still need backup power, in this case, one or two backup generators would be included as part of the pump station design.
+The typical electric power needed for large pipeline pumps would be 1MW per pump.
+Even with electricity, the pump station would still need backup power; in this case, one or two backup generators would be included in the pump station design.
 These generators would be designed to start automatically if the pump stations have a power trip.
-In very remote areas where no power is available, pump stations can be designed to run directly from diesel motors.
-Thus, the pumps are not connected to an electric motor powered by the generator but connected directly to a diesel-fired engine.
+In very remote areas without power, pump stations can be designed to run directly from diesel motors.
+Thus, the pumps are not connected to an electric motor powered by the generator but directly to a diesel-fired engine.
 This would reduce energy losses but would then be very limited to future power connections as the utility companies expand to cover the remote areas.

-Although pump stations have a few more components, this article focuses more on the modularization of the stations and thus will only discuss the major components.
+Although pump stations have a few more components, this article focuses more on their modularization and will thus only discuss the major components.

 1.1 Level 1

 When we look at the pump station design, you have a few levels of modularization.
 Level one would be a complete modular pump station with all its components.
-You would have a plinth, electrical connection point and pipeline connection point available on site.
+You would have a plinth, electrical, and pipeline connection points available on site.
 The pump station would arrive as a complete skid or even a containerized solution on-site and would then get connected.
-This would be the perfect world of modularization and in many cases, it can happen exactly in this fashion.
-Typical examples of pump stations that work this way are smaller pump stations that can fit everything into a container (or worst case an abnormal load).
-Larger pump stations can also be used – these are usually situated directly next to the ocean where a large vessel could transport the station and drop it into position without having to drive on any roads.
-Unfortunately, in Africa, you do not find a lot of these perfect locations.
-In the cases where level one modularization does not work, you can move on to level two.
+This would be the perfect world of modularization, and in many cases, it can happen exactly in this fashion.
+Typical examples of pump stations that work this way are smaller ones that can fit everything into a container (or, worst case, an abnormal load).
+Larger pump stations can also be used – these are usually situated directly next to the ocean, where a large vessel could transport the station and drop it into position without driving on any roads.
+Unfortunately, in Africa, you do not find many of these perfect locations.
+When level one modularization does not work, you can move on to level two.

 Level 1: Complete modular pump station